Nidadavolu

-Nidadavolu is a town in East Godavari district of the Indian state of Andhra Pradesh.
-It is a municipality and the mandal headquarters of Nidadavolu mandal in Kovvur revenue division.
+Nidadavolu is a town in West Godavari district of the Indian state of Andhra Pradesh.
+It is a municipality and the mandal headquarters of Nidadavole mandal in Kovvur revenue division.

 History

 The town was known as Niravadyaprolu or Niravadyapuram.

 Nidadavolu was a fort surrounded by water bodies (Jaladurgam) constructed by Eastern Chalukyan kings.
 Chalukya Bhima, the builder of Draksharama Bhimeswara temple won this land from Rastrakutas, the then ruling dynasty.
 A prince of Nidadavolu, Veerabhadra Chalukya, married Rani Rudrama Devi, a prominent ruler and the warrior queen of the Kakatiya dynasty.
 He fought several wars along with his wife and is hailed as a brave prince.
 It had 108 Siva temples.
 A Nandi statue belonging to the 13th century placed in Sri Golingeswara temple was discovered recently.

 The town was renamed to Nidadavolu following the annexation of the Northern Circars from the Nizam of Hyderabad, and remained that way since then.
 Many modern structures have popped up on the outskirts of the town, with the historic center near the Police Precinct.